 John will roll the entire balance of his 401(k) into a Rollover IRA.
 His assets would continue to grow tax-deferred.
 Once he begins to take distributions, the distributions will be taxed at ordinary income rates.

 IRA assets do not offer a step-up in basis for beneficiaries.
-At John’s passing there would be no step-up in basis in this scenario.
+At John’s passing, there would be no step-up in basis in this scenario.

-The key is to pause and evaluate the possibility of use NUA before moving any company stock held in your 401(k), whether at retirement or when you are changing jobs.
-Dependent on your unique situation, you could use the NUA tax treatment to realize meaningful tax savings.
+If your financial plan projects lower tax rates in retirement, NUA treatment will look less favorable the larger the balance of company stock you own relative to your total 401(k) balance.
+The key is to pause and evaluate whether to use NUA before moving any company stock in your 401(k), whether at retirement or when you are changing jobs.
+You could use the NUA tax treatment to realize meaningful tax savings, depending on your unique situation.

 If you know someone who could benefit from this blog post, please pass it along to them using one of the ‘share’ buttons below!